Aller au contenu

 Weaknesses:

-Best for: oily and sensitive scalps that need gentleness.
+Best for: oily scalps that also happen to be sensitive and need a softer touch.

-A pioneer of solid shampoo in France, Lamazuna offers a zero-waste format with white clay and jojoba oil to regulate oily hair.
-Made in France, vegan and cruelty-free.
+A pioneer of solid shampoo in France, Lamazuna offers a zero-waste format with white clay and jojoba oil that targets oily hair.
+Made in France, vegan, cruelty-free, and packaged in cardboard or nothing at all.

 Strengths: